-We mail our Annual Appeal letters and emails in fall, like many nonprofits, so we usually receive a large number of our donations in the last quarter of the year.
-Some people give to Valley Insight each month via PayPal, credit card, check, or through their bank account.
+So contributions to our Annual Appeal are particularly critical because we receive most of our donations in the last quarter of the year.
+You can give to Valley Insight via PayPal, credit card, check, or through your bank account.

 In general, the money we raise barely covers our expenses year to year.
 In a typical year, our major expenses include:

-- Rent paid to St. Barnabas, Friends, and to Doreen for use of facilities for our sits and to other venues where we hold retreats;
+- Rent paid for venues for our sits and retreats;

-- Compensation to Karen and Doreen for various administrative tasks they perform for Valley Insight; expenses paid for bookkeeping; website hosting, support, and maintenance; and other professional services;
+- Compensation to teachers for various administrative tasks they perform for Valley Insight; expenses paid for bookkeeping; website hosting, support, and maintenance; newsletter production; and other professional services;

 - Other miscellaneous expenses.